-An introduction to finite mathematics for students in the social sciences and business.
-Basic ideas of logic, set theory, probabilities, vectors, and matrices with applications.
-Instruction on computer programming techniques using calculators.
+An introduction to finite mathematics for students in the social or life sciences, business and economics, with applications from these fields.
+Emphasis is on concepts and applications, rather than mathematical structures.
+Required topics must include systems of linear equations and matrices, linear programming, counting and probability theory.
+Additional topics include vectors, determinants, systems of inequalities, simplex method, set theory, logic and Boolean algebra, stochastic processes, game theory, Markov chain methods, mathematical modeling and the mathematics of finance.
+Instruction on computer programming techniques using calculators will be included.
 Not for Math or Science majors.
 May be taken before MATH 125.
 Class meets 3 lecture hours per week.
 Prerequisites: Place into MATH 135 with approved and documented math placement test scores or by completing MATH 111 with a grade of C or better.
 [T] IAI: M1 906